ellisonpatterson/Tracearr/README.md

 | IP geolocation            | ✅       | ✅        | ✅       |
 | Import from Tautulli      | —        | ❌        | ✅       |

-Tautulli and Jellystat are platform-locked equivalents—Plex-only vs Jellyfin/Emby-only.
+Tautulli is Plex-only.
+Jellystat is Jellyfin/Emby-only.
 If you just want stats, they work fine.
 If you're tired of your brother's roommate's cousin streaming on your dime, that's what Tracearr is for.

 ## Quick Start

-### Option 1: All-in-One (Recommended)

 The supervised image bundles TimescaleDB, Redis, and Tracearr in a single container.
-No external database required.
+Requires 2GB+ RAM.
 Secrets are auto-generated on first run.

 ```bash
 docker compose -f docker/examples/docker-compose.supervised-example.yml up -d